 Instructions

 - Clean and dry the herbs and scallions ingredients.
-Chop them very small and sautee in 2 tablespoon canola oil for 5-10 minutes on medium-high heat until wilted like sauteed greens.
+Chop them very small and sautee in 2 tbsp canola oil for 5-10 minutes on medium-high heat until wilted like sauteed greens.
 Transfer to a bowl and set aside.

 - Add the meat.
 Season with turmeric, salt, and pepper.
-Cook until browned on all sides.
+Cook until just browned on all sides.

 - Add 4 cups hot water, the cooked herbs, washed and drained kidney beans, dried limes, and lemon juice.
 Bring to boil.
-Simmer for 2 hours.
+Simmer for 90 minutes.

 - Serve with basmati rice.